 Do you make something that others would want to buy?
 Or, do you have access to a product that’s only available in your local area?
 If so, consider selling on sites like Etsy, eBay or iwearafrican.com.You can even sell on social media through Facebook groups, Facebook marketplace, and other similar platforms.

 You can focus on a specific type of product (like handmade jewellery), or you can look for general deals that allow you to resell online at a profit.
 Think through what you can make or what’s available near you, and then explore taking those products to an online marketplace.
+You can also sell non-tangible goods.
+If you are a skilled graphics designer or website developer, you can open up a shop and list your products on sites like Creative Market and Envato.

 6. Write an E-Book